zetkin/zetkin.org/en/contribute/jobs/index.md

 * Python for server development
 * Docker and dev/ops

-### Let's define the role together
+## Let's define the role together
-You can be a junior developer fresh out of school, a capable hobbyist or an experienced senior.
-It's not important whether your primary skills are front-end or back-end development, mobile or web.
+You can be a junior fresh out of school, a capable hobbyist or an experienced senior.
+It's not important whether your primary skills are design, front-end or back-end development, mobile or web.

 For us the most important thing is to find someone who shares our progressive